FREE ONLINE ED ASSESSMENT. Start Here

 Keep in mind BMI isn’t the be-all and end-all for physical health.
 Speak with your healthcare provider to discuss weight concerns.

-So, what can you do to maintain a healthy weight to last longer in bed?
-Generally speaking, adults should aim to get at least 150 minutes per week of moderate-intensity physical activity and two days of muscle-strengthening activity.
+So, what can you do to maintain a healthy weight?
+Generally speaking, adults should aim to get at least 150 minutes per week of moderate-intensity aerobic exercise and two days of muscle-strengthening activity.

 Even small bouts of exercise can help improve your sexual functioning, so get moving.